This post may contain affiliate links. Read the full disclosure here.

 Getting ready for a new baby is pretty stressful and overwhelming, especially if it’s your first baby.
 The list of things you “need” to get seems never-ending.
-While there a lot of baby things that are fun to have and might make life easier, there are only a few things you actually need for your newborn those first few weeks.
+While there are a lot of baby things that are fun to have and might make life easier, there are only a few things you actually need for your newborn in those first few weeks.

 When you’re preparing for the arrival of a new baby, try not to think too far ahead because that’s when you’ll get overwhelmed.
 Just focus on those first few newborn weeks and your list of things to get will be so much smaller!

 For example, do newborns need toys?
 Nope.
 They spend most of their time eating and sleeping.
 Do they need cute little outfits and tiny little shoes?
 Although precious, they really don’t need them.
 They need comfortable outfits that make diaper changes easy and socks to keep their feet warm.
-Get the gist?

 You can’t leave the hospital without an infant car seat so it’s a must-have, obviously.
 If you are having a home birth, you still need a car seat.
 If there is an emergency or you need to leave the house for some reason, you need a car seat right from the start.

 I honestly don’t think you need a stroller those first few newborn weeks.
 Personally, I never wanted to put my baby down for long periods of time.
 If you want to go for a walk, you can always wear your baby.
 The only time I would say a stroller is absolutely needed is if you had a c-section and shouldn’t be carrying your baby for long periods of time.
 Otherwise, you could probably wait a few weeks before purchasing a stroller.

 This one is obvious, but I had to add it to the list.
 I also wanted to point out that there are so many things you could get related to diapering (changing station, wipe warmer, diaper caddy, etc), but the only things you really need are the things directly involved in changing a diaper, like diapers and wipes.

 Because newborns are constantly getting diaper changes it’s really easy for their little bums to get irritated.
 I don’t like to recommend baby powder of any sort, because the risks just don’t outweigh the benefits in my opinion.
 I do highly recommend this Sensitive Baby Diaper Cream because it’s so gentle on newborn skin.

 If you listen to one piece of advice I offer in this post, make it this section on clothing!
 I think clothing is the number one thing parents waste money on when preparing for their new arrival.

 Here’s my tip: The only clothes you need for your baby in the newborn and 0-3 month sizes are footed pajamas, onesies, kimono tees, socks, and mittens.
 That’s all!
-If family and friends would like to gift you with cute little baby outfits, ask them to kindly only buy size 3 months and up.
+If family and friends would like to gift you with cute little baby outfits, ask them to kindly only buy sizes 3 months and up.

 I had so many cute little outfits for Lily that I never put her in because they just seemed so uncomfortable, the fabric seemed irritating, or diaper changes were too difficult.
-If you’re doing a family photoshoot or have a special occasion to attend then that’s different.
-Otherwise, stick to the easy to change, practical, soft and comfy baby clothes.
+If you’re doing a family photo shoot or have a special occasion to attend then that’s different.
+Otherwise, stick to the easy-to-change, practical, soft, and comfy baby clothes.

 If your baby is not wearing their footed pajamas you’ll probably want to have some socks on hand to make sure their little feet don’t get too cold.
 You don’t need anything super fancy.
 Just basic cotton socks will do.

 This was one item I did not anticipate needing as much as I did.
 As a result, my poor baby ended up wearing socks on her hands when her other mittens were being washed because she could have her hands out for more than two seconds.
 No matter how short or how often I cut her nails my daughter would scrap her face up like crazy.
-Save your baby’s face and mittens.
+Save your baby’s face and get lots of mittens.

 I say hats are optional because I didn’t use them very often when my daughter was a newborn.
 The first few days after going home I used the free hats they give you at the hospital when my daughter seemed like she was getting cold.

 Out of all the things you need to get for your newborn, I feel like this category is the most important.
 Having a newborn is really hard no matter how many times you’ve done it, but even harder if your new baby isn’t feeling well or is uncomfortable because of gas or congestion.

-If you haven’t heard this weird fact about newborns yet, let me tell you: newborns don’t start to breath regularly through their months until a few months after they’re born.
+If you haven’t heard this weird fact about newborns yet, let me tell you: newborns don’t start to breathe regularly through their months until a few months after they’re born.
 That means it’s our jobs as parents to make sure those little nostrils are nice and clear!

-Having saline drops when my daughter was a newborn and well into infancy was a life saver.
-All I had to do was squirt a few drops into her nostrils and she would immediately breath easier.
+Having saline drops when my daughter was a newborn and well into infancy was a lifesaver.
+All I had to do was squirt a few drops into her nostrils and she would immediately breathe easier.

 This is one item I never had and really wish I did.
 Having a humidifier can really help keep your baby from getting congested.
 This is especially important if your baby is born during cooler months when you might be running the heater and the air in your home becomes too dry.

 After you have your new baby, it will feel like you’ve never done so much laundry in your entire life!
-Maybe that’s a little bit dramatic, but between spit up and blowouts, you will be going through outfits like crazy.
+Maybe that’s a little bit dramatic, but between spit-up and blowouts, you will be going through outfits like crazy.
 Which means lots and lots of laundry.
 It’s important to make sure you have gentle, non-toxic detergent on hand when you wash your baby’s clothes.

-One very important thing to do when choosing the perfect detergent for your babies clothes is your research!
+One very important thing to do when choosing the perfect detergent for your baby’s clothes is your research.
 A lot of the supposedly “gentle” laundry detergents recommended for babies are actually full of chemicals.
-You can read this helpful guide if you want to dig deeper, or you can take my suggestion and get this non-toxic laundry detergent.
+You can read this helpful guide if you want to dig deeper, or you can take my recommendation and get this non-toxic laundry powder.

 My daughter had a least one blowout a day from the day I brought her home to around six months old when I luckily switched to Bambo Nature diapers and the blowouts stopped.
 But six months of blowouts meant six months of yellow poop stained clothes.
 The only thing that ever worked to get the stains out was this Oxyclean Stain Remover.
 Although, I really hate how full of chemicals it is, using it as a last resort was better than throwing away clothes.

 The world of baby gear and accessories is a beautiful thing.
 It’s full of helpful, fun, exciting, genius inventions that lure you in and make you think you can’t live without it all.
 Well, let me tell you, in those first newborn days, you can.
 There is only a hand full of baby gear items and accessories you really need for your newborn and I list them below.

 I received dozens of receiving blankets as gifts while I was pregnant.
 I didn’t really know what I would use them for and debated just getting rid of some because there were so many and I didn’t think I would need them.
 Well, to this day I still use them and they are by far my most used baby item.
 During those newborn days, I used them for everything and anything.
 As a blanket, spit-up cloth, diaper changing “station”, clean up towel, nursing cover, and so much more!

-Rock n’ Play // As much as you’re going to want to hold your baby 24/7, you just can’t.
-You will need one place to safely put them down from time to time.
+As much as you’re going to want to hold your baby 24/7, you just can’t.
+You will need at least one place to safely put them down from time to time.
 Notice that I said one place?
-You don’t need a swing, bouncer, snuggle me, bassinet, etc. While you can accumulate all those things over time if you’d like, you don’t need all of that right away.
-If you have to choose one of those things, choose a Rock ’n Play.
-Ask any mother who has one and they will tell you they are amazing.
-I’ve heard so many mothers share stories of how their baby would not sleep out of their arms unless they were in the rock n’ play.
+You don’t need a swing, bouncer, lounger, bassinette, etc. While you can accumulate all those things over time if you’d like, you don’t need them all right away.
+My recommendation would be to get either a Snuggle Me lounger or a BabyBjorn Bouncer Bliss.